 Source: Map by John G. Bartholomew, An Atlas of Economic Geography (1914), London: Oxford University Press.

 The above map provides isochronic distances from London classified in the number of travel days.
 These distances are reflective of existing services and inland transport infrastructures.
-For instance, the Suez Canal provided improved accessibility to South Asia while the effects of the Panama Canal (completed the same year) were not yet apparent.
-Continental differences are notable as North America with its extensive rail network is well connected, a spatial reach that was not available at that time in South America and Africa.
+For instance, the Suez Canal provided improved accessibility to South Asia, while the effects of the Panama Canal (completed the same year) were not yet apparent.
+Continental differences are notable as North America, with its extensive rail network, is well connected, a spatial reach that was not available in South America and Africa.
 Also apparent is the trans-Siberian railway providing significant accessibility benefits in central Asia.